IUB

 Who is eligible?

-If you already have your own pedometer, you can also join the program by printing the Step Tracker Sheet (pdf file) or stop by Recreational Sports Member Services at either HPER or the SRSC.
+Have your own pedometer?
+Join the program by printing the Step Tracker and the Food Tracker from or stop by Recreational Sports Member Services at either School of Public Health-Bloomington or the SRSC.

 How many steps do I need?